Sheffield-Theoretical-Chemistry/basisopt/README.md

 - Support for a Molpro backend using pymolpro.
 - Adds the ability to use/optimise well-tempered expansions of exponents.
 - Fixes issue with multiplicities not setting correctly for ground state atoms.
-- Added multiplcities upto Z=30
+- Added multiplicities upto Z=30
-- Modified DASK to improve stability
+- Replaced DASK with ray for improved performance and stability

 ## Documentation